LouisDo2108/Perceptual-Camouflage-Score/README.md

 # Perceptual-Camouflage-Score
-This is a unofficial re-implementation of "Perceptual camouflage score" proposed in "The Making and Breaking of Camouflage".
+This is an unofficial re-implementation of "Perceptual camouflage score" proposed in "The Making and Breaking of Camouflage".

 # Reference
 ```